-- 1) The peer group figures based on audited consolidated financials as on and for the year ended March 31, 2022. - 2) P/E figures for the peer is computed based on closing market price as on November 18, 2022, of relevant peer companies as available at BSE, (available at www.bseindia.com) divided by Basic EPS for FY 2022 reported in the filings made with stock exchanges. - 3) .
-Based on the Offer Price of '270 per share. - 4) Return on net worth (%) = Net profit after tax 100 / Net worth at the end of the year - Net Asset value per share = Net worth at the end of the year / No. of shares outstanding at the end of year
+- 1) The peer group figures based on audited consolidated financials as on and for the year ended March 31, 2022. - 2) P/E figures for the peer is computed based on closing market price as on November 18, 2022, of relevant peer companies as available at BSE, (available at www.bseindia.com) divided by Basic EPS for FY 2022 reported in the filings made with stock exchanges. - 3) Based on the Offer Price to be determined on conclusion of book building process and the basic EPS of our Company - 4) Return on net worth (%) = Net profit after tax \ 100 / Net worth at the end of the year - 5) Net Asset value per share = Net worth at the end of the year / No. of shares outstanding at the end of year